anandyelloju/calculator-propeers/README.md

 # Calculator
-A simple web-based calculator built using HTML, CSS, and JavaScript.
+A simple web-based calculator built using HTML, CSS, and JavaScript as part of a JS Developer roadmap on the ProPeers.
 This calculator performs basic arithmetic operations and features a clean and user-friendly interface.

 ## Table of Contents